-As the coronavirus outbreak weighs down the economy, Martin Beck assesses the impact.
+As the coronavirus outbreak weighs down the economy, Martin Beck, UK lead economist at the consultancy firm Oxford Economics, assesses the impact

 The spread of coronavirus and the public health response has upended economists’ previous view of where the UK economy was heading.
 Social distancing measures and government lockdowns on many businesses will cause significant disruption to activity in the short-term, particularly in sectors like restaurants and bars where spending usually takes place in crowded areas (such ‘social consumption’ accounts for 40 percent of total household spending).